-Let us demystify these eight superfoods so you can feel the benefits in no time.
+Let us demystify eight superfoods so you can embrace the benefits in no time.

 Rich in: protein, magnesium, vitamin C and other important vitamins and minerals.